Guide to the Library

 Café and Hot/Cold Water

-A café is available on the 5th floor of the library, serving coffee, tea, and grab n go food.
+A café is available on the fifth floor of the library, serving coffee, tea, and grab n go food.
 There are drinking fountains and dispensers for filling water bottles on both floors.
 The library also has a hot and cold water dispenser inside the café.
 Stay hydrated, grab a warm cup of tea, or make yourself some soup for lunch.

 Hard as it may be to believe, you aren't going to spend every moment reading cases.
 If you want to relax with a book or movie, we have a Leisure Collection available near the reference desk.
 Here, you'll find law-related classics, recent releases, and recommendations from faculty.